Does Industry 4.0 Mean the End of Lean?

 So What Should You Do About Industry 4.0?

-I would suggest that you need to do nothing about industry 4.0 specifically.
-Instead in this rapidly changing world you need to stay closer than ever to your customers and focus on their needs.
+First and foremost, in this rapidly changing world you need to stay closer than ever to your customers and focus on their needs.
 Stay up to date with technology in your industry as I have suggested, but also monitor your competitors and watch out for changes in the overall value chain, not just your part of it.
 It is especially important to look downstream in your value chain towards the end consumer.

 For example, suppliers to the advanced machine tool industry have been profoundly influenced by changes in the smart phone and computer markets, as there are many precision machined parts in smart phones and computers.
 Likewise, the pace of change towards electric vehicles will have profound implications for anyone involved in any stage of the automotive value chain.
 Be prepared to look beyond your own industry and study other industries to see if changes in those industries might provide a pointer for your own.